terrabakky/documentation-api/Accounts.md

 #### Errors:

-Some errors thrown from rule setting validation may need further clarification.
+Some errors thrown from rule settings validation may need further clarification.
 Below is a list.
+For more information about rule specifivities, consult [Cloud Conformity Region Endpoint](https://us-west-2.cloudconformity.com/v1/regions)

 Error Details | Resolution
 --- | ---